-Lebala means 'wide open spaces', and the elegant Lebala Camp is located in 2,320 kms2 of private unfenced wilderness area in the Kwando Concesstion in northern Botswana.
+Lebala means 'wide open spaces', and the elegant Lebala Camp is located in 2,320 kms2 of private unfenced wilderness area in the Kwando Concesstion in northern Botswana near the Namibian border.

 Set within vast plains scattered with ilala palms, Lebala Camp offers superb wildlife sightings, with elephant, hippo, giraffe, lion and buffalo all plentiful.
 Spotlights switched on at night can give you a glimpse of elusive nocturnal species, including leopard.